Synthetic non-Abelian topological charges in ultracold atomic gases: Model Hamiltonian

 \section{Model Hamiltonian}

-We consider the degenerate Fermi gases confined in a one-dimensional (1D) optical lattice.
-We choose three internal states of the atoms as the pseudo-spins $\sigma=A,B,C$.
+We consider the quantum gases confined in a one-dimensional (1D) optical lattice.
+We choose three internal states of the atoms as the pseudospins $\sigma=A,B,C$.
 The model Hamiltonian is composed of two parts

 The first part describes the kinetic term in accompany of the optical lattice,

 Here $\psi_\sigma$ is the annihilation operator of atoms with spin-$\sigma=A,B,C$. $\Gamma_{\sigma}$ is the on-site potential. $V_{\rm OL}(x) = V_{L}\sin^2(k_Lx)$ is the lattice potential, where the $V_L$ characterizes the trap depth, and $k_{L}=\pi/\lambda_L$ with $\lambda_L$ denoting the lattice constant.
 We have set $\hbar=1$ for simplicity of notation.
 The second part of Hamiltonian (\ref{eq:h-start}) describes the coupling between different spins,